Living arrangements

 The Microcensus Labour Force Survey (sample survey) provides information on the living arrangements of the population in private households.
 The Register-based Census / Register-based Labour Market Statistics (administrative data) also provide data on persons living in institutional households and homeless persons (i.e. those who have a so-called residence confirmation in the Central Population Register).
 The publication of the Microcensus Labour Force Survey refers to the previous year, that of the Register-based Labour Market Statistics to the year before that.

-S: STATISTICS AUSTRIA, Population Censuses 1971 to 2001, Register-based Census 2011, Register-based Labour Market Statistics 2019.
-Compiled on 28 June 2021. – From 2001 onwards: household-dwelling-concept, up to 1991: housekeeping-unit-concept.
+S: STATISTICS AUSTRIA, Population Censuses 1971 to 2021.
+Compiled on 17 July 2023.
+From 2001 onwards: household-dwelling-concept, up to 1991: housekeeping-unit-concept.
 For data privacy protection reasons, the statistical disclosure control method of "Record Swapping" has been used on a part of the data from 2011 onwards.
 For analyses based on very small cell values, no reliable assertions can be made.
-Persons in institutional households (just 2011): without 2.907 persons not living in a private household, no category stated.
+Persons in institutional households (just 2011): without 2 907 persons not living in a private household, no category stated.
 Primary homeless (from 2011 onwards): persons with residence confirmation.

 2022-03-18 file Number of private households exeeded the 4 million mark in 2021